adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ```

 #### Completion
 Completion indicates if the learner has completed the activity.
 Setting completion is optional.
-If it is not set, completion will be assumed by the success status of the activity - if the activity has a success status, completion is assumed to be complete; if the activity does not have a success status, completion is assumed to be incomplete.
-If it is determined that your activity must have a completion status, you may set it explicitly in one of two ways - either as a separate completed statement, or as the result of a success status statement.
+If it is not set, completion will be assumed by the success status of the activity.
+If the activity has a success status, completion is assumed to be complete; if the activity does not have a success status, completion is assumed to be incomplete.
+If it is determined that the activity must have a completion status, set it explicitly in one of two ways - either as a separate completed statement, or as the result of a success status statement.

 __SCORM 2004:__ `cmi.completion_status=completed`
 __SCORM 1.2:__ `cmi.core.lesson_status=completed`